Kylie Ladd, one of my very favourite ‘acclaimed Australian authors‘, launched her third book Into My Arms this week.

-Last time she visited the Fibro, we talked about characters and voice and lots of other good writing stuff.
+Last time she visited, we talked about characters and voice and lots of other good writing stuff.
 This time, well … read on.

 Now that you have your third book, do you think that the writing gets easier or more difficult as you go along?